 Of all the concerns raised by the many CEOS agencies participating in the FDA study activity, the most common was the need for significant simplification of data handling and uptake by users, and the changing expectations of a much-broadened user community familiar with Big Data systems and the benefits of cloud storage and computing.
 One of the measures proposed to support the objective of simplified data handling was the pursuit of CEOS standards for Analysis Ready Data – which involves data suppliers removing many of the fundamental data correction and processing tasks from the users, so that more users and more uses of the data are possible.

 The Land Surface Imaging Virtual Constellation (LSI-VC) has taken on the responsibility for the first CEOS coordination in this area through the development of the Product Family Specifications (PFS) for the CEOS Analysis Ready Data for Land (CARD4L) set of products.
-Noting the need for broad consensus on the evolution of this work, on the prioritisation of future products as the basis for new ARD standards, and on the extensive engagement of data suppliers, of Big Data hosts and aggregators, and of data users for maximum impact and benefit, SIT Vice-Chair (CSIRO/GA) has initiated this short discussion paper ahead of the SIT-34 meeting - in order to stimulate discussion on the need for, and nature of, a CEOS Strategy for Analysis Ready Data.
+Noting the need for broad consensus on the evolution of this work, on the prioritisation of future products as the basis for new ARD standards in different thematic areas (including oceans, atmosphere etc), and on the extensive engagement of data suppliers, of Big Data hosts and aggregators, and of data users for maximum impact and benefit, SIT Vice-Chair (CSIRO/GA) has initiated this short discussion paper ahead of the SIT-34 meeting - in order to stimulate discussion on the need for, and nature of, a CEOS Strategy for Analysis Ready Data.

 Objectives